Navajo trading posts: Decline of trading posts

 Until World War II, the trading post and the trader were often the only daily contact of the Navaho with Anglo-American society.
 "The trader was not only the sole source of white society's goods; he was also the post office, interpreter, scribe, banker, creditor, newscaster, employment agent, railroad claims agent, ambulance driver, and furnished the community social center."
 Some traders became deeply embedded in Navajo culture and language.
 Louisa Wade Wetherill, for example, was an expert in Navajo sand painting and medicinal plants.

 Some traders were disreputable.
 Complaints about questionable business practices by traders led to an investigation and hearings by the Federal Trade Commission (FTC) in 1972.
 Traders were accused of price fixing, withholding government checks from recipients, and violations of the Truth in Lending Act.
 Pushback on the FTC report and hearings included one scholar who described the hearings as "political theater" and "the Ivy League meets the Wild West."
 The FTC proposed reforms, but by that time alternatives and competition to the trading posts had increased and the trading post system was declining in importance.
 The FTC investigations led some traders to close their posts.

 Trader Navajo Pidgin

-In these trading posts a pidgin was used between the Navajo, Americans, and other Native Americans called Trader Navajo.
+In these trading posts a pidgin was used between the Navajo, Anglo-Americans, and other Native Americans called Trader Navajo.